 Introducing the Billion Ton Challenge

 In 1987, world leaders came together and signed the Montreal Protocol to phase out ozone-depleting refrigerants, such as CFCs and HCFCs.
-But this refrigerant phase out did not stop refrigerant leaks.
+But this refrigerant phase out did not stop refrigerant leaks or fully make HVAC pros aware of environmental sustainability needs.

-In fact, over thirty years later, the phase out is almost complete, and refrigerants continue to be vented into the atmosphere.
+In fact, over thirty years later, the phase out is almost complete, and refrigerants continue to be vented into the atmosphere, despite advances in refrigerant tracking technology.
 In addition, what they didn’t tell us then and what we know now is that the newer refrigerants, like HFCs, are equally as harmful in other ways.

 In fact, billions of pounds of refrigerant have been vented since 1987.